ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 GET: /api/restify/posts?published_at=2021-09-16,2021-11-16
 ```

-So it will return all posts published between the first and the second dates.
+It will return all the published posts between the first and the second dates.
 It works with `integer` as well:

 ```http request
 GET: /api/restify/posts?id=1,20